leonelfoknob/Sun-Tracking-Solar-Panel-and-Battery-Charging-System/README.md

 This project is designed to maximize solar energy efficiency by implementing an automated sun-tracking system that follows the sun's position throughout the day.
 The system controls a solar panel's movement using a servo motor, ensuring optimal orientation for energy collection.
 Additionally, the system monitors and displays the battery level in real-time on a webpage accessible through a local network, providing insights into energy storage.

+Project Video:
+A full demonstration of the project is available on YouTube, showcasing the system's sun-tracking capabilities, real-time battery monitoring, and network accessibility.
+[Link of video's project: https://youtu.be/PefNpsHqoHA?si=hutHc0BRugH5mU4n]

 Components Used:
 - LDR Sensors (2x):
 Function: Light-dependent resistors (LDRs) are used to detect sunlight.
 Their resistance changes with the intensity of light, which allows the system to determine the optimal direction for the solar panel.